AhmadKoman/robotic_lawnmower/README.md

 Explain the rationale behind the enhancements and how they affect coverage.
 Present the results of your experiments, including any visualizations and statistical analysis.
 Provide a clear and well-organized report with detailed explanations of your work.

+To do list:
+1. Read and visualize the ground map.
+Start with map simple.csv
+2. Convert map to x,y coordinate system, origo in lower left corner
+3. Implement is_outside(x,y) ⇒ True if x,y outside map or in obstacle
+4. Prepare trace ⇒ compute x0,y0, vx0,vy0, steps (steps to be taken)
+5. Implement support for generating random velocities
+6. Implement one_step(x,y,vx,vy) ⇒ new x,y,vx,vy after one step
+7. Compute and visualize trace (start with just a few steps) ⇒ Grade E
+8. Setup coverage grid ⇒ each ground square divided in N × N pixels
+9. Convert trace to coverage ⇒ Grade C
+10. Start writing the report
+11. Try grade A,B if time permits